Case Studies

 • An annual utility reactive power penalty was eliminated by the installation of a capacitor bank.

-The work was structured to minimize disruption in day-to-day activities.
-The center was never shuttered as a result of the project, nor the pool closed.
+The work was structured to minimize disruption of day-to-day activities.

 This was the second energy-improvement project Clear Energy completed for the center, the first being a lighting retrofit that reduced electricity used for lighting by more than 50%.
 More than 3,000 fixtures were either replaced or retrofitted and 580 occupancy sensors and photocells were installed.